CloudBindle/bindle/README.md

 The list of TODO items, some of which are out-of-date.
 See the launch_cluster.pl script for more TODO items too.

-* add teardown for cluster to this script
-* message of the day on login over ssh
 * need to script the following for releasing AMIs: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/building-shared-amis.html
 * need to find way of displaying colour on stdout during Ansible play but suppress colour while saving to log